|

 that the city is laid out on a East-West and a North-South grid.
 There is a loop that

 goes around the town - Loop 289.
-The only tricky spot is "the Loop."
+The only exception is "the Loop."
 Some of the

 set up on a simple grid plan.
 It is very easy to find your way around.
 Nothing